 Hey readers!
-Back with another blog post for Explore ELA, a blog series that takes you inside each elementary reading standard and studies it closely.
-Last week, we explored Making Connection in an informational text, one of the hardest standards I think there is to teach.
+Back with another blog post for Exploring ELA, a blog series that takes you inside each elementary reading standard and studies it closely.
+Last week, we looked at Making Connections in an informational text, one of the hardest standards I think there is to teach.
 Today is all about teaching tricky words and phrases in an informational text!
 So on to handling difficult vocabulary in a nonfiction text!

 Standards: